HTML-as-programming-language/project-software/README.md

 ## angular

-Dit is de webclient geschreven in AngularJS.
+Dit is de webclient geschreven in Angular.

 ## app